 Test & Acceptance

-Out of scope for this document, all Core Systems Providers will have their own processes for how they manage their PIT Testing phase.
+Out of scope for this document, all Core Systems Providers will have their own processes for how they manage their PIT Testing phase prior to the deployment of the initial Release.
+The MHHS Programme will undertake PIT Assurance as a Quality Gate for CIT / SIT.
+Each Programme Party is responsible for resolving SIT and UIT defects in accordance with the MHHS Defect Management Approach.

 Deployment